-- A. R-PUDs shall provide a minimum open area ("required open space") for residents and/or occupants of such development.
+A. R-PUDs shall provide a minimum open area ("required open space").
 Required open space shall be land areas that are not occupied by buildings, structures, parking areas (including private driveways), streets or alleys.
 Said required open space shall be devoted to landscaping, preservation of natural features, open pavilions, and recreational areas.
-Required open space areas shall be contiguous, not a collection of remnants, nor the area immediately surrounding housing units ("common area"). - B. The required open space requirement for a R-PUD is twenty-five percent (25%) of the gross acreage of the development. - C. The required open space should be large enough for the use of all residents of the development or the general public, if deeded to the city.
+Required open space areas shall be contiguous, not a collection of remnants, nor the area immediately surrounding housing units ("common area").

+- B. The required open space requirement for a R-PUD is twenty-five percent (25%) of the gross acreage of the development. - C. The required open space should be large enough for the use of all residents of the development or the general public, if deeded to the city.
 Such spaces should include improvements such as playgrounds, pathways, pavilions, play courts, and areas of significant native vegetation.
-Specific improvements shall be approved by the city. - D. Areas with natural features worthy of preservation, which are not buildable, such as canyons or slopes, ridgelines, wetlands, rivers, stream or creek corridors, utility corridors, wildlife habitat, geologically sensitive areas, and significant views and vistas, shall be preserved and may be considered part of the required open space calculation if contiguous to the rest of the development's required open space.

-- E. Trails are required in R-PUDs.
+Specific improvements shall be approved by the city. - D. Areas with natural features worthy of preservation, which are on the development property and not buildable, shall be preserved and may be considered part of the required open space calculation if contiguous to the rest of the development's required open space. - E. Trails are required in R-PUDs.
 Location of trails shall conform to the city's Trail and Park Master Plan and the Cache County Trail Master Plan. - F. Required Open Space Amenities.
 An R-PUD with 40-100 dwelling units must provide a playground.
 An R-PUD with more than 100 dwelling units must provide a playground and pavilion.
 Alternate amenities of equal value and utility may be provided, if approved by the city. - G. Playground.
 A playground area provided for children twelve years old and younger to play on shall be provided.
 Each playground must include features that appeal to children within the above age group including some of the following: slides, monkey bars, ladders, tunnels, climbers, bridges, ramps, platforms, etc. All playground equipment must be of commercial grade.
 Each playground must include a minimum of six (6) features. - H. Type of Ownership Allowed for Required Open Space - 1.
 General.
 Required Open Space in the R-PUD zone shall remain undivided and may be owned and managed by a homeowners' association at the election of the city.
 The city reserves the option to own and maintain the required open space but is not required to do so.
 If the city allows a homeowners' association to own and manage the required open space, a narrative describing ownership, use and maintenance responsibilities shall be submitted for all common and public improvements, and utilities of the required open space.
 If, at any time, the ownership of required open space is changed to another form of ownership allowed herein, the ownership change must be approved by the city and the city must be provided the first right to accept or acquire the required open space. - 2.
 Ownership Standards.
 Required open space within a development shall be owned, administered, and maintained by any of the following methods, either individually or in combination, and subject to approval by the city. - a.
 Offer of Dedication: The city shall have the first and last offer of dedication of required open space.
 Dedication shall take the form of a fee simple ownership.
-The city may, but shall not be required to, accept required open space; provided, that: - (1) Such land is accessible to the residents of the city; - (2) There is no cost of acquisition other than any cost incidental to the transfer of ownership such as title insurance; and - (3) The city agrees to and has access to maintain such lands.
-Where the city accepts dedication of required open space that contain improvements, the city may require the posting of financial security to ensure satisfactory functioning and structural integrity of improvements for a term not to
+The city may, but shall not be required to, accept required open space.